SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md

 .Net auto-instrumentation is in **Beta** stage.
 :::

-In case of a Pod with multiple containers inside, it is required to specify additional annotation `instrumentation.opentelemetry.io/container-names` which takes as value a comma separated list of the containers names.

-For a Pod with multiple containers if annotation for multiple containers is not set, then instrumentation will be provided to the first container on the list.
+In the case of a Pod with multiple containers inside, you must specify additional annotation (`instrumentation.opentelemetry.io/container-names`), which will take a comma-separated list of the container names as its value.
+If annotation for multiple containers is not set, the instrumentation will be provided to the first container on the list.

 ## Examples